 Research

-In my short time at Kennesaw State University, I have initiated an original research project using available resources to investigate methods to introduce macromolecules into difficult to transform protist species.
-I have applied for and received internal funding, and also applied for an NSF grant in February 2019 (RUI: EDGE TT 19-527).
-During this time, I have mentored four undergraduate research students.
-I envision the growth of this project allowing future collaboration with students and other researchers.
+When I began work at Kennesaw State University, I initiated an original research project using available resources to investigate methods to introduce macromolecules into difficult to transform protist species.
+I applied for and received internal funding, and also applied for an NSF grant (RUI: EDGE TT 19-527).
+I have mentored six undergraduate research students while working on the project.

 Student Presentations: